simonmichael/hledger_site/src/hledgermatic.md

 ## Downloads

 `~/Downloads` is where my mac web browsers save downloaded CSV files, and it's where hledger's `source` rule looks for data files by default.
-If you don't have this folder on your system, you can make one, or use a symbolic link; or you can specify a different folder in your `source` rules.
+If you don't have this folder on your system, you can make it, or use a symbolic link; or you can specify a different folder in your `source` rules.

 When downloading bank CSV files, you don't need to care much about which dates you download; hledger's [`import`](hledger.md#import) system will usually do the right thing.
-Just be sure to download enough data to cover the period since your last import (eg the last 30 days, last year, or all transactions).
+Just make sure to download enough data to cover the period since your last import (eg the last 30 days, last year, or all transactions).

-You also don't need to care much about managing the downloaded CSV files; hledger will automatically choose the latest ones, After a successful import, you can either delete them, keep them around for a while for troubleshooting, or archive each one permanently.
+You also don't need to care much about managing downloaded CSV files; your browser will give them unique filenames, and hledger will automatically choose the latest ones.
+After successful import you can either delete the CSV files, keep them around for a while for troubleshooting, or archive each one permanently.

 ## Workflow
 In the justfile I have a `foo-import` script for each data source foo, and the `import` script runs all of them.
 So it's